 Your strategy should consider factors like who your target customer is, where they hang out, how you’ll reach them, and what you’ll do to gain their trust.
 All these things need to be aligned and reflected in your revenue model.

-As an example, it seems unwise to try and recruit new customers by setting up a booth at a PETA rally to market the latest fox-skin romper.
+For example, it seems unwise to try and recruit new customers at a PETA rally by putting on a pop-up fashion show for a fox-skin romper.

 A lot of thought and research needs to go into the strategy behind lead generation.